ParBLiSS/kmerind/README.md

 Internal error: assertion failed at: "shared/cfe/edgcpfe/il.c", line 18295
 ```

-While there is very little information to be found the internet related to this error, we have determined that this is a compiler bug related to auto type deduction in templated function instantiation.
-It appears that ICC is unable to deduce the data type and size of a statically sized array of the form
+While there is very little information to be found on the internet related to this error, we have theorized that this is a compiler bug related to auto type deduction in templated function instantiation.
+It appears that ICC is unable to auto deduce the data type and size of a statically sized array of the form
 ```sh
 datatype x[len]
 ```
-which is function parameter is specified as
+which as a function parameter is specified as
 ```sh
 datatype (&x)[len]
 ```
 with datatype and len being template parameters for the function.

+This error appears only for bitgroup_ops.hpp.
+Attempts to replicate the error in a separate test code was not successful.
 The workaround is to fully specify the template parameters for the function so to avoid automatic type deduction in this case.

 It is not clear if other function parameter forms also cause this error.